 Many more things

-In September 2018, Tim Cook announced that Apple was close to shipping its 2 billionth iOS device.
+Between all of these, in September 2018, Tim Cook was able to announce that Apple was close to shipping its 2 billionth iOS device.

 At the time, AppleInsider worked the numbers and calculated that the 2 billionth iPhone — specifically iPhone — would be sold in the middle of 2021.
-No one knew then about the impact of the coronavirus on all phone sales — but it was already true that sales had been declining worldwide.
+That was based on the recognition that iPhone sales had already been declining worldwide, although at this point no one imagined the impact of the coronavirus on all phone sales.

-Apple now doesn't report iPhone sales, and it has not announced crossing the 2 billion figure.
+Apple doesn't report iPhone sales, and it has never announced crossing the 2 billion figure.
 However, in January 2021, Apple announced that there were then over 1 billion iPhones in current, active use.

 That's not sold, not pre-ordered, but over 1 billion iPhones being used every day.
 And at the same time, Cook said there were 1.65 billion Apple devices in use worldwide.

-The iPhone was an enormous gamble, and it has surely paid off enormously.
+The iPhone was an enormous gamble, but it continues to pay off enormously.

 This day is depressing in retrospect as Steve was proud of his new invention.
 It was the new iPod and they believed it would be the only one of it's kind and rightfully so.